Description and complexity of Non-markovian open quantum dynamics

 with $\textnormal{TV}_\Omega(\mu)$ is defined to be the total variation of $\mu$ within the compact set $\Omega$.
-Furthermore, we additionally assume that the radon measures that we consider have a fourier transform which is of at-most polynomial growth in frequency --- this assumption stems from the physical intuition that the fourier transform of ${\mu}_\alpha$ describes the spectral density function of the $\alpha^\text{th}$ bath, and will not grow extremely rapidly with $\omega$ in all problems of interest.
+Furthermore, we will call a radon measures that has a fourier transform which is of at-most polynomial growth in frequency a tempered radon measure.
+Since most physical systems have a spectral density function that do not grow very rapidly with frequency, and since the fourier transform of $\mu_\alpha$ describes the environment's spectral density function, it is reasonable to assume it to be a tempered radon measure.